Uniform Certified Public Accountant Examination

-The Uniform Certified Public Accountant Examination (CPA Exam) is the examination administered to people who wish to become U.S. Certified Public Accountants.
+The Uniform Certified Public Accountant Examination (CPA Exam) is the examination administered to people who wish to become Certified Public Accountants in The United States of America.
 The CPA Exam is used by the regulatory bodies of all fifty states plus the District of Columbia, Guam, Puerto Rico, the U.S. Virgin Islands and the Northern Mariana Islands.

-The CPA Exam is developed, maintained and scored by the American Institute of Certified Public Accountants (AICPA) and administered at Prometric test centers in partnership with the National Association of State Boards of Accountancy (NASBA).
+The CPA Exam is developed, maintained, and scored by the American Institute of Certified Public Accountants (AICPA) and administered at Prometric test centers in partnership with the National Association of State Boards of Accountancy (NASBA).

 Exam content

 The CPA exam is a sixteen-hour exam tested in four separate sections.
+All candidates are required to take the same three core sections and a discipline section of their choice.
 As many as two sections can be taken in a given day or each section can be taken on separate days.
-The basic outlines of the exam sections are as follows:
+A detailed overview of each exam is as follows: